Mullah Naqibullah: Role in post-Taliban Afghanistan

-Americans and their Afghan allies suspected Naquib of helping Mullah Omar escape Kandahar before they arrived.
-Even though Omar had handed over Kandahar over to Naquib, the night before Omar was to surrender, him and other senior Taliban leaders disappeared.
-Naqib denies having any knowledge of how Omar escaped.
+Americans and their Afghan allies suspected Naqibullah of helping Mullah Omar escape Kandahar before they arrived.
+Even though Omar had handed over Kandahar over to Naqibullah, the night before Omar was to surrender, him and other senior Taliban leaders disappeared.
+Naqibullah denied having any knowledge of how Omar escaped.

-After once again retiring to his tribal area in Arghandab, Mullah Naqib became a powerful asset for the government in its struggle against the Taliban.
-His tribal militia prevented them from gaining influence in the Arghandab district, that is considered critical to the defense of Kandahar.
+After once again retiring to his tribal area in Arghandab, Naqibullah became a powerful asset for the government in its struggle against the Taliban.
+His tribal militia prevented them from gaining influence in the district, that is considered critical to the defense of Kandahar.
 He thus became a prime objective for Taliban assassins, who targeted him with a bombing attack in early March 2007, leaving him badly injured.
-After receiving treatment for several months in India, Naqib returned to Afghanistan, to witness a deteriorating security situation.
-He warned of an impending Taliban attack, and advised against the planned withdrawal of Canadian ISAF troops form Kandahar province, scheduled for 2009.
+After receiving treatment for several months in India, Naqibullah returned to Afghanistan, to witness a deteriorating security situation.
+He warned of an impending Taliban attack, and advised against the planned withdrawal of Canadian ISAF troops from Kandahar province, scheduled for 2009.

-Naqib died of a heart attack on October 11, 2007.
+Naqibullah died of a heart attack on October 11, 2007.
 Thousands of people, including President Hamid Karzai, attended his funeral.
 His death was severe blow to the U.S-led coalition and to the Afghan government, that left the Arghandab district open to attack by the Taliban.
+He is buried in Arghandab district.